david-drew/OpenVINO-Samples/OpenVINO_Samples_Guide.md

 `./interactive_face_detection -i path/to/video -m path/to/face/model -d CPU`

-Steps to complete:
+Steps:

-1. Find and download an appropriate face detection model (there are several already available in the Intel Model Zoo).
+1. Find and download an appropriate face detection model.
+There are several available in the Intel® Model Zoo.
-    - You can use the [Pretrained Models](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models) page from the online OpenVINO documentation to review model options.
+    - You can access the [Pretrained Models](https://software.intel.com/en-us/openvino-toolkit/documentation/pretrained-models) page from the OpenVINO™ documentation to review model options.
-    - You may need to try out different models to find one that works, or that works best.
+    - You may need to try out different models to find one that works, or that works best for your scenario.
 2. Find and download a video that features faces.
 3. Run the demo with just the face detection model.
-4. OPTIONAL: Run the demo using additional models (age-gender, emotion recognition, head pose, etc.).
+4.	**OPTIONAL:** Run the demo using additional models (age-gender, emotion recognition, head pose, etc.).
-    - Note that when you use multiple models, there is always a primary model that is used, and then a number of optional models that use the output from the initial model.
+    Note that when you use multiple models, there is always a primary model that is used followed by a number of optional models that use the output from the initial model.

 </details>